Family-Friendly Fun in Jackson, Mississippi

 A full Southern breakfast comes with a stay at the Old Capitol Inn, so I started my morning on December 31 with this AMAZING banana bread french toast.
 Yum!

-We had three museums to visit that, each just a block away from our hotel.
+We had three museums to visit, each just a block away from our hotel.
 The first opened at 9:00 am.
 I figured if we got there right at opening, we'd have plenty of time to spend two hours each at the first and second museums, have a leisurely lunch, and then spend a bit of time at the third museum, before having dinner, changing, and heading out for our epic New Year's Eve plans.
 That's not what happened.

 We did arrive at the first museum, the Museum of Mississippi History, right at 9:00 am as planned.